grpc/proposal/A14-channelz.md

 # Channelz Service

-The Channelz Service, hereafter channelz, reports all known channels, servers, and connections that process currently has.
+The Channelz Service, hereafter channelz, reports all known channels, subchannels, servers, and connections that process currently has.
 In a process, there are multiple clients and servers.
 To avoid confusion, a strict terminology will be used:

 1. A "channel" represents an abstraction that can start and complete RPCs.
 A channel may have channels and subchannels.
 A channel is a directed